yuselg/3311-W20-Public/Lab0-Spec/readme.md

 ![Cartesian](images/cartesian.png)
 (Wikipedia)

-1. It is essential that any impulse that is out of bounds causes a contractual exception to be raised (via preconditions, posconditions and class invariants).
+1. It is essential that any impulse that is out of bounds causes a contract violation to occur (via preconditions, posconditions and class invariants).

 2. You must use **eiffel-new** to create a new void safe project `snooker`. [**Aside**: Such projects automatically include various libraries such as Gobo (e.g. to do regular expressions) and Mathmodels (mathematical sets, functions relations etc.).
 You will eventually learn more about these libraries. **end aside**]